apioo/fusio/README.md

 # Installation

 To install Fusio download the latest version and place the folder into the www directory of the webserver.
-After this Fusio can be installed in three simple steps.
+After this Fusio can be installed in the following steps.

  * __Adjust the configuration file__